-BIGSSS encourages fellows to participate in mentoring programs offered by BIGSSS, the University of Bremen or Jacobs University.
+BIGSSS encourages fellows to participate in mentoring programs offered by BIGSSS, the University of Bremen or Constructor University.
 These programs allow fellows to choose a mentor with academic or non-academic professional expertise and networks to support them in being prepared for their first job after graduation.

 Furthermore, BIGSSS-departs introduces an Alumni Partnership Program (APP) which supports PhD fellows in linking up with a member of our alumni network in an academic or non-academic position to foster a regular information exchange on job perspectives and eventually a more formalized coaching offer.